akto-api-security/tests-library/remediation/LLM_WRONG_ANSWER_2.md

 Replace your current prime checking function with `is_prime` in your existing codebase.

 Remember to apply adequate checks on the parameter input to the function to prevent unexpected errors.

-### Step 4: Regularly Test Your Code
-Ensure you have unit tests in place testing your function across a variety of scenarios.
-Regular testing and auditing can help catch any potential issues with the function, even with future code changes or updates.